Genentech/g_ani/README.md

 ## NNP implementations in g_ANI

 ### ANI type NNP
 The [ml_am/nn](ml_qm/nn) package includes an independent implementation of the ANI network.
-Using the [TorchAnI](https://github.com/aiqm/torchani) implementation might be a better choice development on this implementation has slowed some what.
-The g_ANI implementation has been fully tested and is currently in production use for computing strain energy at GNE. weights trained on the ANI2 data set are provided in this package (cf. below).
+Using the [TorchAnI](https://github.com/aiqm/torchani) implementation might be a better choice development on this implementation has slowed somewhat.
+The g_ANI implementation has been fully tested and is currently in production use for computing strain energy at GNE.
+Weights trained on the ANI2 data set are provided in this package (cf. below).
 The configuration of the NNP is driven by a [json](data/nnp/ani22/bb/bb.3.json) configuration file.
 The production implementation uses an ensemble of 8 networks with four layers each for each atom type.

 ### DistNet NNP